blt/blog-troutwine-us/source/2012/02/22/wrangling_servers_a_proper_foundation.html.markdown

 strips out git metadata and bundles all the source-code into a single squashfs file.
 This is great for puppet configurations, less so for complex applications.
-Adding heuristic running of a project's Makefile, Rakefile, ant or otherwise script is not at all difficult; I just didn't get around to it.
+Adding heuristic running of a project's Makefile, Rakefile, ant or another script is not at all difficult; I just didn't get around to it.
 If this becomes a problem for you and I've not fixed it up between writing this and your involvement,
 [take out an issue](https://github.com/blt/puppet-slugbuild/issues)?

 ### A central git repository